-"Appointment of Justices and Judges; Retention Elections."
+"Appointment of Justices and Judges; Retention Elections.

 "§ 7A-4.1.
-Appointment of justices and judges by Governor.
+Nomination of justices and judges by nominating commission and appointment by Governor.

-The offices of Chief Justice and Justice of the Supreme Court and Judge of the Court of Appeals are filled by appointment by the Governor in accordance with Section 16 of Article IV of the Constitution.
+The offices of Chief Justice and Justice of the Supreme Court and Judge of the Court of Appeals are filled by nomination by the Judicial Nomination Commission and appointment by the Governor in accordance with Section 16 of Article IV of the North Carolina Constitution.